rvarago/funktions/README.md

 ## <A name="logical_or"/>`logical_or`

-An overload for the `operator|` that acts on two predicates wrapped in `fn_wrapper`'s to produce a third predicate, which when invoked with a pack of arguments, forwards them to each predicate and computes the logical-or of their outcomes.
+An overload for the `operator|` that acts on two predicates wrapped in `fn_wrapper`'s to produce a third predicate.

+When invoked with a pack of arguments, forwards them to each predicate and computes the logical-or of their outcomes.

-Example:
+*Example*:

 ```Cpp
 auto const eq_2 = [](auto const x) { return x == 2; };